mayank1513/vscode-extension-trello-kanban-board/README.md

 ## Installation

-[Click here](vscode:extension/mayank1513.trello-kanban-task-board) to install this extension.
+Click <a href="vscode:extension/mayank1513.trello-kanban-task-board">here</a> to install this extension.

 OR